tuffnerdstuff/jira_attachment_sync/README.md

 ## Example
 Download attachments of `BUG-123` and use config at `/path/to/config.toml`:
-`jas --configDir /path/to/config.toml --isue BUG-123`
+`jas --configDir /path/to/config.toml --issue BUG-123`